bregman-arie/devops-exercises/exercises/devops/README.md

 <details>
 <summary>How a web server works?</summary><br><b>
-	According to MDN Web Docs
+<a href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server" title="Click here to redirect to MDN official page" style="background-color:#FFFFFF;color:#000000;text-decoration:none">According to MDN Web Docs -</a>

-We can understand web servers using two view points,which is :
+We can understand web servers using two view points, which is:

 	(i) Hardware (ii) Software